 The Convenience Retail Market Opportunity

-As highlighted by the market map, the convenience market has many thousands of stores, operating entirely independently or as part of a symbol or multiple group.
+As highlighted, the convenience market has many thousands of stores, operating entirely independently or as part of a symbol or multiple group.
 Each has their own route to market and specific set of challenges and opportunities.
 Defining focus and prioritising the right sectors for any food and drink brand is the first step on the path to successful food and drink marketing in retail convenience.
 A common mistake is for brands to be pulled by the opportunities presented by the market, rather than setting out with a clear plan of action based on product fit to market and the size of the sector opportunity.

-Fortunately there is plenty of data and insight available from trusted organisations in the sector, so there is a good deal of information available to accurately estimate the size of the opportunity and which groups of retailers to target.
+Fortunately, there is plenty of data and insight available from trusted organisations in the sector, so there is a good deal of information available to accurately estimate the size of the opportunity and which groups of retailers to target.
 But the challenge of course is being able to really understand the different retailers, their commercial agendas, their route to market and their buying motivations and influences.
 Getting your product noticed and listed is the first hurdle.
 The next and perhaps more challenging hurdle is pulling sales through via the route to market from convenience retailers.
 Both require really effective and targeted trade selling tools and trade marketing campaigns.

 Understanding the decision-making process and influencers within each organisation is hugely important.
 Are they a multiple convenience store with buying power at head office level, a symbol group c-store working to a fixed planogram but with some freedom and choice day to day, or are they an unaffiliated independent with complete autonomy over range and price?
 What challenges does their particular store format and location hold?
 Are they positioned in a rural, urban or high street location?
 What is their shopper profile and what missions are they on?
 Is it top up shopping, food to go or food for later that is driving their sales.
-What competition do they have on their door step?
+What competition do they have on their doorstep?
 And how can your food and drink products help them to create real differentiation?